kylefmohr/pysky/README.md

 # pysky
 A Bluesky API library with database backing that enables some quality of life features:

-* Automatic session caching/refreshing.
+* Automatic session caching/refreshing
-* Cursor management - Cache the last cursor returned from an endpoint that returns one (such as `chat.bsky.convo.getLog`) and automatically pass it to the next call to that API, ensuring that all objects are retuened and that each object is only returned once.
+* Cursor management - cache the last cursor returned from an endpoint that returns one (such as `chat.bsky.convo.getLog`) and automatically pass it to the next call to that API, ensuring that all objects are retuened and that each object is only returned once
-* Pagination - Receive all pages of results with one call.
+* Pagination - receive all pages of results with one call
-* Logging - Metadata for all API calls and responses (including exceptions) are stored in the database.
+* Logging - metadata for all API calls and responses (including exceptions) are stored in the database
-* Cached user profiles for local DID/handle lookups.
+* Cached user profiles for local DID/handle lookups

-## Setup
+## Installation / Setup

+1. Clone the repo, install the packages in requirements.txt.

-1. Set up a database connection.
-PostgreSQL and SQLite work, but mysql/mariadb should also work because they're supported by the Peewee ORM.
+2. Set up a database connection.
+PostgreSQL and SQLite work, but other databases supported by the Peewee ORM should also work.

     * PostgreSQL configuration: If the official PostgreSQL environment variables are populated: `PGUSER`, `PGHOST`, `PGDATABASE`, `PGPASSWORD` (and optionally `PGPORT`) then a PostgreSQL database connection will be used.
     * SQLite configuration: If the PostgreSQL environment variables are not populated, the a SQLite database will be created with the filename specified in `PYSKY_SQLITE_FILENAME`, otherwise "pysky.db" in the current directory will be created.

-2. Create database tables: run `pysky/bin/create_tables.py`
+3. Create database tables: run `./pysky/bin/create_tables.py`.

+4. Set authentication environment variables for username and app password: `BSKY_AUTH_USERNAME`, `BSKY_AUTH_PASSWORD`.

 ## Using pysky